 Click Save as template to save configurations at this stage for future use on file uploads that use the same formatting.
 Click Find Data to run the scanning process to obtain your results & export data.

 All columns from the original upload, plus additional columns (if a match was detected) will be included in the retrieved data.
 The first column (Match Count) will display how many record matches were detected.
 Counts include both Salesforce record matches and file duplicate matches.
 Each row in the output will display an arrow to the left of the Match Count column.
-Click the arrow to expand details for the record you wish to view on screen.
+Click the arrow to expand details for the record you wish to view on the screen.

 You can make adjustments to your Find Data criteria in previous tabs if necessary and re-scan the file again from tab 4 (Matching Criteria).